 All medicines have benefits and risks.
 Your doctor has weighed the risks of you taking Metrogyl against the benefits they expect it will have for you.

-Metrogyl may also be used to prevent certain infections that may occur during surgery.
+Metrogyl may also be used to prevent or treat certain infections that may occur during surgery.

 Metrogyl is an antibiotic which belongs to a group of medicines called nitroimidazoles.
 These medicines work by killing or stopping the growth of bacteria and other organisms causing these infections.